Berlin Charter Township, Michigan: Geography

-The township is bordered on the south by Frenchtown Township and by Ash Township on the west.
+Berlin Charter Township is in the northeast corner of Monroe County and is bordered on the south by Frenchtown Township and by Ash Township on the west.
 The Huron River forms most of the northern border of the township with Brownstown Township and the cities of Rockwood and Flat Rock in Wayne County.

+According to the U.S. Census Bureau, the township has a total area of 37.03 sqmi, of which 32.01 sqmi are land and 5.02 sqmi, or 13.56%, are water.

-Portions of the Pointe Mouillee State Game Area and located within Berlin Township.
+Portions of the Pointe Mouillee State Game Area are located within Berlin Township.
 The township contains two listings on the National Register of Historic Places.
 The Detroit River Light is within the township's water boundaries just south of the mouth of the Detroit River.
 The Jefferson Avenue–Huron River Bridge crosses the Huron River, connecting Berlin Township to Brownstown Township along the U.S. Turnpike to Jefferson Avenue.
 It is one of the few listings on the National Register of Historic Places to span multiple counties.